CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 We can compare different scatter length effects from the images below.
 In order, they use scattering lengths of 0.01, 0.05, 0.1, and 0.5:
 <img src="https://github.com/risia/Project3-CUDA-Path-Tracer/blob/master/img/subsurface.2018-09-30_22-21-57z.96samp_len0.01.png" width="400"></img><img src="https://github.com/risia/Project3-CUDA-Path-Tracer/blob/master/img/subsurface.2018-09-30_22-26-31z.54samp_len0.05.png" width="400"></img><img src="https://github.com/risia/Project3-CUDA-Path-Tracer/blob/master/img/subsurface.2018-09-30_22-23-11z.147samp_len0.1.png" width="400"></img><img src="https://github.com/risia/Project3-CUDA-Path-Tracer/blob/master/img/subsurface.2018-09-30_22-24-55z.128samp_len0.5.png" width="400"></img>

+## Toggles, Constants, and Changes

+As mentioned previously, the specular exponent parameter for materials in the scene files was reused as an absorbance coefficient per unit length.
+This may not have been it's intended purpose, but that is how this program uses it for convenience.
+Additionally, there are several "toggles" defined.
+In path_helpers.h:
+ * STREAM_COMPACT
+ * CACHE_FIRST_BOUNCE
+ * MATERIAL_SORT
+ * DEPTH_OF_FIELD
+In interactions.h:
+ * SUBSURFACE

+Each is self explanatory in functioning as a boolean toggling these features on and off.
+Additionally, we have several defined constants for use with these features, which are briefly defined in their respective sections.
+In path_helpers.h:
+ * COMPACT_BLOCK (block size for stream compaction)
+ * APERTURE_RADIUS

+In interactions.h:
+ * PENETRATE_DEPTH (this is for moving the rays through a surface in or out of a material
+ * SCATTER_LENGTH

 ## Comparison With CPU Implementation

   In this section we'll discuss the advantages of parallel GPU implementation of the features over a hypothetical equivalent sequential CPU implementation.